 Historic England’s Statutory Role

-Historic England is the Historic Buildings and Monuments Commission for England, established by the National Heritage Act 1983.
-It seeks to broaden public access to England’s cultural heritage, increase people’s understanding and appreciation of the past, and conserve and enhance the historic environment.
+The Historic Buildings and Monuments Commission for England (Historic England), was established by the National Heritage Act 1983.
+It seeks to broaden public access to England’s historic environment, increase people’s understanding and appreciation of the past, and conserve and enhance the historic environment.
 This includes all aspects of the environment resulting from the interaction between people and places through time, including all surviving physical remains of past human activity, whether visible, buried or submerged, and landscaped and planted or managed flora.

-It has specific duties under the 1983 Act to:
+It has general duties under Section 33 of the 1983 Act to:

 Geographical Extent of Historic England’s Responsibilities